 There is now a large body of scientific evidence demonstrating that meditation has a variety of beneficial effects on attention.
 For the sake of brevity, I will focus on one particular thread of the research that involves the phenomenon of attentional blink and how its modulated by the practice of meditation.

 Now that we know about attentional blink, let's consider how it is affected by the practice of meditation.
-If the previous section is correct, then meditation should improve one's ability to allocation attentional resources efficiently, and so we should see a reduction in the attentional blink effect.
+If the previous section is correct, then meditation should improve one's ability to allocate attentional resources efficiently, and so we should see a reduction in the attentional blink effect.
 Indeed, there are now several studies in support of this hypothesis.

 In the first such study, Slagter et al. 2007 found that 3 months of intensive vipassanā meditation training reduced attentional blink.
-Participants in the study who underwent the meditation training were able to detect the second number more than they could before the training.
+Participants in the study who underwent the meditation training were able to detect the second stimulus more frequently than they could before the training.
 Moreover, this effect was statistically significant in comparison to a matched control group.

 Since this initial study, several others have found similar effects.
 At time of writing, these include Leeuwen et al. 2009, Fabio and Towey 2018, Roca and Vazquez 2020, and Wang et al. 2021.
 Two other studies have also examined potential differences between the effects that focused-attention and open-monitoring meditation have on attentional blink.
 Vugt and Slagter 2014 and Colzato et al. 2015 found evidence indicating that open-monitoring meditation resulted in a greater reduction in attentional blink than focused-attention meditation did.
 Altogether, these studies confirm the hypothesis that meditation improves our ability to allocate attentional resources effectively and thereby make it easier for one to detect the second stimulus.
 In short, the practice of meditation reduces the attentional blink.
 Said another way, by improving your control over your attention, meditation expands your awareness.

-It is important to note that this just one way in which we have observed meditation having a beneficial impact on attention.
+It is important to note that this is just one way in which we have observed meditation having a beneficial impact on attention.
 There are now numerous other studies that use different experimental paradigms and show benefits to attention.
 As I mentioned earlier, this literature is large and growing rapidly, so I won't review it here.
 For two recent reviews and meta-analyses of the effects on attention, see Sumantry and Stewart 2021 and Verhaeghen 2021.
-Naturally, there is some variation in the results, but overall it is becoming increasingly clear that meditation does in indeed improve our ability to control our attention.
+Naturally, there is some variation in the results, but overall it is becoming increasingly clear that meditation does indeed improve our ability to control our attention.

 Moreover, since attention is an integral part of the foundation for all cognition, we should also expect to see that meditation has a range of downstream cognitive benefits.
 The evidence for this is accumulating as well.
 For example, meditation has been observed to have beneficial impacts on creativity (e.g., Colzato et al. 2012), memory (see Levi and Rosenstreich 2018 for a review), and better decision making (see Karelaia and Reb 2015 for a review).
 These benefits require a more detailed discussion, so we will leave it there for now.
 There is also a discussion to be had about the therapeutic benefits of meditation (Wielgosz et al. 2019).
 The important point for our present focus is that by improving attention, meditation also has a range of other important benefits to cognition.